Acceleration Studies Foundation

 MONTHLY MEETINGS

-Boldy Creating a World that Works for All.
+Boldly Creating a World that Works for All.

-Look further.
-Think deeper.
-Act smarter.
+Look Further.
+Think Deeper.
+Act Smarter.

 Share the surprising present.
 Make great friends.
 Get more important things done.